rainlab/translate-plugin/README.md

 ## Model translation

-Models can have their attributes translated by using the `RainLab\Translate\Traits\Translatable` trait and specifying which attributes to translate in the class.
+Models can have their attributes translated by using the `RainLab.Translate.Behaviors.TranslatableModel` behavior and specifying which attributes to translate in the class.

     class User
     {